gabrielaradu/BuyLocalFrontend/README.md

-# React.js with TailwindCSS Template
+# BuyLocal Food web application

 1. To build the project locally, run: